Millie Dunn Veasey: Legacy

 Veasey served as a prominent figure in the civil rights movement.
 A local leader in the NAACP, she became the first female president of the Wake County chapter.

 In her role as president, Veasey worked with other NAACP leaders on a local and national scale.
 She interacted with key figures such as Thurgood Marshall, and once sat next to Dr. Martin Luther King Jr. during the 1963 March on Washington.
 In addition to the NAACP, she was also involved in the National Federation of Democratic Women and the American Legion.

 After her retirement from St. Augustine's College in 1986, Veasey continued to stay involved in her community for several years.
 She taught as a Sunday school teacher at her church and regularly assisted neighbors with tax forms.
 She was a member of local organizations in Raleigh, North Carolina and regularly volunteered with American Legion Post 157.
 Veasey was also a member of the Zeta Phi Beta sorority and held both national and regional leadership positions.

 Her Army uniforms, which were donated to the North Carolina Museum of History in Raleigh, North Carolina, are the only known examples of uniforms from the 6888th Battalion.

 On February 13, 2018, the Congressional Black Caucus Foundation honored Veasey, in absentia, with the "Distinguished Veteran Living Legend Award."
 Veasey was posthumously inducted into the Raleigh Hall of Fame on November 4, 2018.

+On January 7, 2025 a post office in Raleigh, North Carolina located off of Brentwood Road was renamed in Veasey’s honor.
+The renaming of the “Millie Dunn Veasey Post Office” was to honor her work in the 6888th Central Postal Directory Battalion and "the lives she changed for the better" with her work and activism.